 Kegan Marling, Managing Director

-The Margaret Jenkins Dance Company’s activities are made possible through the incredible support of The Bernard Osher Foundation, Dianne and Daniel Vapnek Fund, Fleishhacker Foundation, Hellman Foundation, John Sanger Family Foundation, Judith Brown Meyers Fund, Phyllis C. Wattis Foundation, Sam Mazza Foundation, San Francisco Arts Commission, San Francisco Grants for the Arts, The William and Flora Hewlett Foundation, and many generous individuals.
+The Margaret Jenkins Dance Company’s activities are made possible through the incredible support of The Bernard Osher Foundation, Dianne and Daniel Vapnek Fund, Fleishhacker Foundation, Hellman Foundation, John Sanger Family Foundation, Judith Brown Meyers Fund, Michael P.N.A.
+Hormel (in loving remembrance of James C. Hormel), Phyllis C. Wattis Foundation, Sam Mazza Foundation, San Francisco Arts Commission, San Francisco Grants for the Arts, The William and Flora Hewlett Foundation, and many generous individuals.